Laura Michaels' MinGW FAQ

 If you need some good, simple examples of how to do common or useful things in C (and sometimes C++) check for the Snippets collection.
 It's now archived at various web sites.

 The gcc compiler series has been built successfully with many different runtime libraries.
 MinGW provided two different runtime library options, crtdll.dll and msvcrt.dll at one time.
 See the msvcrt vs crtdll section for more information.
-Both crtdll.dll and msvcrt.dll are available on most, if not all, Windows operating systems.
-The Cygnus gcc distribution uses the Cygnus runtime library which is available under the GNU General Public License.
+The msvcrt.dll is available on modern Windows operating systems while crtdll.dll is available with older versions of Windows.
+This means one or both are available on most, if not all, Windows operating systems.
+The Cygnus gcc distribution used the Cygnus runtime library which is available under the GNU General Public License.
 Similarly, the U/Win gcc distribution uses its own runtime library which is also available under the GNU General Public License.
 The main problem with using GPL'd runtime libraries is that all source (including your own) must be distributed with the executables created by the compiler.
 When crtdll.dll or msvcrt.dll are used as runtime libraries this is not an issue.

 Other runtime libraries are usable with MinGW/gcc.
-One such library in the works is PW32, the Posix-over-Win32 layer, at Sourceforge.
+One such library that was in the works was PW32, the Posix-over-Win32 layer, at Sourceforge.
 It provides a subset of POSIX and UNIX functions.
-Other alternatives are available at Sourceforge as well.
+A new project is working on using a ported version of Musl with gcc.
+Other alternatives can be found at Sourceforge.
 Just run a search on MinGW and runtime.
 The OpenWatcom runtime library source is now available for download.
-Another option, if anyone's inclined to take on the project, might be to combine MinGW with the Watcom runtime library.
+Another option, if anyone's inclined to take on the project, might be to combine the GNU compiler suite with the Watcom runtime library.

 1. Write statements